azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 #### Getting Started

-The general workflow for all policy changes will be similar and involve the following basic steps:
+The typical workflow for all policy changes will remain same and will involve the following basic steps:

  1) Go to the folder on your dev box which has your org-customized policies.
 This could either be the folder you specified while running org policy setup command or the default one used by it.
 If you don't have policies on your dev box, you can download those using the following cmdlet.
-(Please note OrgName, DepartmentName and PolicyFolderPath values are for illustration only.
-You may need to replace those with the ones used during org policy setup.
+(Please note that the OrgName, DepartmentName and PolicyFolderPath values are for illustration only.
+You may need to replace them with the ones used during your org policy setup.)

       ```PowerShell
       Get-AzSKOrganizationPolicyStatus -SubscriptionId <SubscriptionId> `